liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/README.md

   conclusion: backward is dominated by slice/copy/zero/allocation autograd overhead, not a single physical math operator.
 Stop repeating this profile and move to a timestep update feasibility decision.
+- Acoustic timestep state-update rewrite is not accepted as a small optimization task.
+Remaining meaningful changes would alter the autograd representation of the recurrent wave-equation update and should move to a separate custom-autograd/adjoint research route.